To help provide better solutions for registered community housing providers, NHFIC operates an Affordable Housing Bond Aggregator (AHBA).

 NHFIC aims to follow best market practise by submitting the Framework and its processes to external review.

-- Ernst & Young has provided pre-issuance assurance confirming the intended social bond issuance will be in compliance with the Framework and that the Framework and nominated assets for the bonds meet the identification, management of proceeds and reporting principles of the SBPs.
+- Ernst & Young has provided pre-issuance assurance confirming the initial social bond issuance was in compliance with the Framework and that the Framework and nominated assets for the bonds meet the identification, management of proceeds and reporting principles of the SBPs.

 - NHFIC intends to commission external assurance within 12 months.